selimonat/benchmark/downloader/README.md

 Downloads daily time-series data for all tickers listed in Nasdaq.
 Stores these in the ES container.

 How to run?
+Either from withing `benchmark` top-level directory:
-- `python downloader/downloader.py` to start a cycle of updates.
+- `python downloader` to start a cycle of updates.

-- `python downloader/downloader.py FB` to update a given ticker.
+- `python downloader FB` to update a given ticker.

+Or by calling the `benchmark` package as:
+- `python benchmark db-update --ticker GOOG`
+- `python benchmark db-update`

 Requirements: